ansys/pyaedt/doc/source/index.rst

     pip install pyaedt

-To install PyAEDT with all extra packages (Matplotlib, NumPy, Pandas, and PyVista), use this command:
+To install PyAEDT with all extra packages (matplotlib, numpy, pandas, and pyvista), use this command:

 .. code:: python